 To make the filling, bring almond milk to a boil and pour it over chopped dark chocolate.
 Once the chocolate has melted and is combined with the almond milk, stir in the praline paste.
 You can find our recipe for Praline Paste here.

 Once combined, refrigerate the ganache until it has thickened.

-Quick tip: As soon as the ganache has a thick Nutella texture, remove from the refrigerator.
-You do not want the ganache to harden too much otherwise it will be hard to spread over the sponge cake.
+A quick tip: As soon as the ganache has a thick Nutella texture, remove it from the refrigerator.
+You do not want the ganache to harden too much.
+Otherwise, it will be hard to spread over the sponge cake.